Database Lab is used to boost software development and testing processes via enabling ultra-fast provisioning of databases of any size.

 For more, see the full client CLI reference.

-Have questions?
 Reach out to our team, we'll be happy to help!
 Use the Intercom widget located at the right bottom corner.

 👋 Database Lab "Private Beta" program